serbulent/HOPER/text_representations/representation_generation/README.md

 This repository contains Python scripts to generate text representations using different techniques.
 It provides options to create TF-IDF representations, BioSentVec representations, and BioWordVec representations for input data.
 It takes input data from UniProt and PubMed sources and generates vector representations for each entry.

+Dataset is temporarily limited to 20 entries to make testing easier.
+PCA analysis for tfidf vectors also disabled because the limit is less than the PCA components.

 ## Definition of Scripts

 ### create_tfidf.py